SammanPhuyal/BrickBreaker/README.md

-# BrickBreaker game developed using javascript with project report
+# BrickBreaker game developed using javascript with Project Report on it!